Ekumen-OS/beluga/docs/tutorials/particle-filtering.md

 };
 ```

-The number of features identified at each time step is variable.
-However, many probabilistic robotic algorithms assume conditional independence between features, it means, the noise in each individual measurement is independent of the noise in other measurements, when conditioned on the current system state and prior world knowledge.
+Many probabilistic robotic algorithms assume conditional independence between features, it means, the noise in each individual measurement is independent of the noise in other measurements, when conditioned on the current system state and prior world knowledge.
 Under the conditional independence assumption, we can process one feature at-a-time.
 That is:

 ```{math}
 :label: importance-factor
 p(z_t | x_t, m) = \prod_i p(z_{t}^{i} | x_t, m)
 ```

-To calculate the probability $p(z_{t}^{i} | x_t, m)$ we use the equation of a simplified version of the normal distribution's PDF.

-**(TODO: review this paragraph)**
-In this context, each landmark lacks distinguishing features that uniquely differentiate it from others.
-Therefore, we employ an approximation method where the `min_distance` between the landmarks' position measured from the sensor and the landmark's position relative to the particle, is considered.
-This approximation assumes that the smallest distance observed in the comparison provides the most accurate correspondence between the observed landmarks.
+`std::transform_reduce()` conduct the equation [](#importance-factor) and calculate the $p(z_t | x_t, m)$:
 ```cpp
 auto sensor_model = [&](double particle_position) {
   auto particle_detections =